zoltantoth0409/liferay-portal/modules/apps/analytics/README.markdown

 private static AnalyticsClient _analyticsClient;
 ```

-The `analyticsKey` is an identifier associated to your Liferay account.
-If the
+The `analyticsKey` is an identifier associated to your Liferay Portal account.
-`userId` is not passed in the message, the analytics client internally resolves
+If the `userId` is not passed in the message, the analytics client internally
-the user's identity through the identity service with the default Liferay user
+resolves the user's identity through the identity service with the default
-context.
-In this case, if you want the guest user and the authenticated user to
+Liferay user context.
+In this case, if you want the guest user and the
-have the same `userId` after login, and the Portal property
+authenticated user to have the same `userId` after login, and the Portal
-`session.enable.phishing.protection` is set to `true` (default), then you need
+property `session.enable.phishing.protection` is set to `true` (default), then
-to include the `ANALYTICS_USER_ID` value in the
+you must include the `ANALYTICS_USER_ID` value in the
 `session.phishing.protected.attributes` Portal property.

 Alternatively, you can obtain the `userId` with a custom user context by